anseki/readline-sync/README.md

 readlineSync.keyInPause([query[, options]])
 ```

-Display the `query` to the user if it's specified, and then just wait for a key to be pressed by the user.
+Display a `query` to the user if it's specified, and then just wait for a key to be pressed by the user.
 This method works like the `window.alert` method of web browsers.
 This is used to make the running of script pause and show something to the user, or wait for the user to be ready.
 By default, any key is accepted.
 You can change this behavior by specifying [`limit`](#limit) option  (e.g. accept only a Space Bar).